Ptkyr/Ptkyr.github.io/index.md

   - do-while/switch/break/continue
   - Floats

-  Essentially, it contains just enough to make parsing, name disambiguation, type linking and checking, dataflow analysis, inheritance, and virtual functions/interfaces difficult to implement.
+  Essentially, it contains just enough to make parsing, name disambiguation, type linking and checking, dataflow analysis, inheritance, and virtual functions/interfaces interesting to implement.
 It also makes you hate `Array.length`, because final fields aren't supported in general, but `length` acts like one.

   Both of my team members wanted to write `joosc` in Rust.
 Knowing zero Rust, I agreed immediately---precisely because I knew zero Rust.
 Four months later, it wound up as my favourite language.
 That's right, this heading was really just an excuse to talk about Rust.
 All my homies love Rust 🦀.